 Braddock’s men had to cut a road wide enough to accommodate the wagons and draft animals that accompanied them, as well as the siege artillery that they brought along to use against the new Fort Duquesne established by the French in 1754 at the confluence of the Allegheny and Monongahela rivers.
 Progress was painstakingly slow until Braddock split the force into a lead column of about 1,500 men and the rest as a support column to drag artillery and supplies.
 The flying column made rapid progress, and with each day, the distance between it and the support column increased.
 This marker is on the (later) National Pike (Route 40) between Elk Park and Farmington, Pennsylvania.

-Tourists can visit the “gargoyles” on the façade of Notre-Dame in Paris by reaching the passageway to the outdoor balustrade of the tower base.
-There is a second balustrade at the very top of the tower but it is not open to the general public.
+Tourists visit the “gargoyles” on the façade of Notre-Dame de Paris by ascending the south tower to a passageway to the outdoor balustrade of the tower base.
+A second balustrade at the top of the tower is not open to the public.

-The exuberant Gothic design of the Cathedral, a stone structure that dominates the Île de la Cité in this most ancient part of Paris, was built in stages.
-A project instigated by the Bishop of Paris, Maurice de Sully (in office, 1160-1196), commenced with the construction of the choir in 1163.
+The exuberant Gothic design of the Cathedral, a stone structure that dominates the Île de la Cité in the most ancient part of Paris, was built in stages.
+A project instigated by Maurice de Sully, the Bishop of Paris (in office, 1160-1196), commenced in 1163 with the construction of the choir at the back of the church today.
 The front portals followed around 1200.
-The next stage included the towers which began their ascent into the Paris skyline in the 1240’s.
+The next stage included the towers whose appearance on the Paris skyline began in the 1240’s.

 Gargouille (Gargoyle), Cathédrale Notre Dame de Paris, France.
 July 12, 1979.